Advanced Telescope for High Energy Astrophysics

-Mission

-The primary goals of the mission are to map hot gas structures, determine their physical properties, and search for supermassive black holes.

 History and development

 The mission has its roots in two concepts from the early 2000s, XEUS of ESA and Constellation-X Observatory (Con-X) of NASA.
 Around 2008, these two proposals were merged into the joint NASA/ESA/JAXA International X-ray Observatory (IXO) proposal.
 In 2011, IXO was withdrawn and then ESA decided to proceed with a cost-reduced modification, which became known as ATHENA.
 Athena was selected in 2014 to become the second (L2) L-class Cosmic Vision mission, addressing the Hot and Energetic Universe science theme.

 The scientific advice for the Athena mission is provided by the Athena Science Study Team (ASST) composed of expert scientists from the community.
 The ASST was appointed by ESA on 16 July 2014.
 The ESA Study Scientist and Study Manager are Dr Matteo Guainazzi and Dr Mark Ayre respectively.
 Athena completed successfully its Phase A with the Mission Formulation Review on 12 November 2019.

-The next key milestone will be the mission adoption by ESA's Science Programme Committee (SPC) expected in 2023, leading to launch in 2035.
+In 2023, the mission was rescoped as NewAthena.
+The next key milestone will be the mission adoption by ESA's Science Programme Committee (SPC) expected in 2027, leading to launch in 2037.

+In 2025, NASA's participation in NewAthena came into question after the Republican administration released a budget request for NASA for the fiscal year 2026, which included drastic cuts to the agency's science programmes.
+ESA's Director of Science Carole Mundell announced that NewAthena was among three ESA missions (together with LISA and EnVision) most impacted by this potential budget reduction on the US side and that “recovery actions” would be required.